LeidenUniversityLibrary/digmanclass/glossary.md

 -------

 Many medieval books were a joy to look at even when they were closed.
-Various shiny \'add-ons\' were drilled in and attached to the wooden boards on the outside of the book.
-The most pronounced of these are the so-called \'bosses\', protective metal pieces attached to each corner of the binding.
+Various shiny 'add-ons' were drilled in and attached to the wooden boards on the outside of the book.
+The most pronounced of these are the so-called 'bosses', protective metal pieces attached to each corner of the binding.
 Much more common are clasps, pieces of metal that kept the book closed.